Why You Should Eat Chocolate

 How?: Eating dark chocolate can help your body naturally regulate your weight.

-BMI is a number calculated from a person’s weight and height that is an indicator of body fat.
+Why?: BMI is a number calculated from a person’s weight and height that is an indicator of body fat.
 Dr. David Katz of Yale University says research suggests that antioxidants might play a role in reducing inflammation, and dark chocolate in particular might help balance the hormones that facilitate weight control.